 My name is Erin Swilley and I was born and raised in Central Florida.
 From a young age I was involved in rescue, shadowing my amazing grandmother as she assisted a local rescue in saving animals of all shapes and sizes – from domestic pets to wildlife!

-I have continued to advance my education on dog behavior and rehabilitation – through reading a large variety of books, taking classes on dog training, and the hands on knowledge I have gained working along side some amazing trainers rehabilitating our rescue dogs.
+I have continued to advance my education on dog behavior and rehabilitation – through reading a large variety of books, taking classes and seminars on dog training and animal behavior, and the hands on knowledge I have gained working along side some amazing trainers rehabilitating our rescue dogs.

 I have an A.S. degree in Small Business Management from Seminole State, a Bachelor’s in Business Information and Technology from Seminole State, and I am also pursuing a dual-enrolled Master’s Degree program at UCF in Non Profit Management and Public Administration.